Pure Krill Oil, Omega 3, Astaxanthin - Solakrill

 When Should You Use Our Krill Oil?

-Why Take Marine Omega DHA and EPA at Breakfast?
+Why Take Marine Omega-3s DHA and EPA at Breakfast?

-The morning is an ideal time to supplement with marine Omega-3s DHA and EPA.
-The reason?
-The body is more receptive to absorbing certain substances (including marine Omega-3s DHA and EPA) in the morning.
-This is undoubtedly the best time of day to take marine Omega-3s.
+Morning is the ideal time to supplement with marine Omega-3s DHA and EPA.
+Why?
+Because at this time of the day, the body is more receptive to absorbing certain nutrients, including these essential fatty acids.
+It is, without a doubt, the best time of the day to take Omega-3s.

-This is explained by chrononutrition, a science that determines the optimal time of day for absorbing different nutrients.
+This is explained by nutritional chronobiology, a science that determines the optimal times for the body to assimilate specific nutrients.

-When Should You Take Your Omega-3 DHA and EPA at Lunch or Dinner?
+When Should You Take DHA and EPA Omega-3s at Lunch or Dinner?

-In such cases, three rules apply to optimize the absorption of DHA and EPA Omega-3s:
+In certain situations, three key rules help maximize the absorption of DHA and EPA Omega-3s:

-- Rule number 1: It is recommended to take Omega-3s during meals to maximize the absorption of DHA and EPA fatty acids.
+- Rule #1: It is recommended to take Omega-3s during a meal to enhance the absorption of DHA and EPA fatty acids.

-- Rule number 3: As mentioned earlier, morning is the best time to take Omega-3 DHA and EPA.
+- Rule #3: As mentioned earlier, the best time to take Omega-3 DHA and EPA remains in the morning.

 Solakrill Krill Oil is easily absorbed by the body.